 While defining a retail launch strategy, most brand owners review the competition and establish a positioning from a branding perspective.
 Theoretically this seems adequate.
-However the trade is already selling these brands and they evaluate all new offering with a discerning lens.
-Our partners are quick to point out ‘me-too’ offerings from differentiated products and look for real benefits to consumers – rather than simple marketing claims.
+However the trade is already selling these brands and are quick to point out ‘me-too’ offerings from differentiated products.
+They look for real benefits to consumers – rather than simple marketing claims.

-During the engagement, we found our trade partners, wanted an alternative brand with strong supply chain who would invest to grow the business.
+- During the engagement, we found trade partners wanted an alternative brand with strong supply chain who would invest to grow the business.
 We worked with the client to design attractive packaging, identify the right product mix and other retail support points.
-We also stressed on the client’s huge farm capacity – already supplying the wholesale market – in discussions with the trade.
+We also stressed on the client’s huge farm capacity – already supplying to the wholesale market – during discussions with the trade.
 Based a mix of product offering, supply side commitment and competitive commercials, we were able to place the brand in large format stores and key accounts.

 4. Appropriate Marketing Support